dilawar/ncbs/handbook/student_handbook.markdown

 including Head Academics, the Dean, or the Director.
 Consequences arising from violations of these guidelines include dismissal.

+## Sexual misconduct and harassment
-**Sexual misconduct and harassment:** Every person deserves the right to work without fear of prejudice or discrimination.
+ Every person deserves the right to work without fear of prejudice or discrimination.
 Please ensure that you do not needlessly touch a person, use inappropriate language and comments or resort to anonymous messages or emails.
 It is important that